-If you’ve ever filmed fluorescent bulbs or neon (artificial lights) lights then for sure you’ve noticed the most frustrating aspect of these lights to produce unwanted flicker in the footage.
-It usually happens due to your camera having different shutter frequency than the light source, or from the nature of the emitted light.
+If you've ever filmed fluorescent bulbs or neon (artificial lights) lights then for sure you've noticed the most frustrating aspect of these lights to produce unwanted flicker in the footage.
+It usually happens due to your camera having a different shutter frequency than the light source, or from the nature of the emitted light.

 Sometimes, even after shooting and reviewing the perfect shot/video can get flickers in it.
 Because your data source which is browsed by your device to execute or run your video files gets corrupted due to some anonymous reasons.

 Now there is not always a single reason for it.
 It may be caused by various reasons such as storage media crash, sudden power-loss, partial download, virus attack on your storage media, header corruption, and due to any malicious software in your device.

 If you're into the time-lapse videography or stop animation profession then most probably you've run into the common issue of inconsistent lighting or luminance.
 No matter if you're not changing the lens and camera setting but the flicker will persist which is actually due to less availability of light.